The Cockroach as Literary Critic

 Mookie Spitz

 Author and communications strategist.
-His latest book SUPER SANTA is available on Amazon, with a sci fi adventure set for Valentine's Day 2024.
+His latest book SUPER SANTA is available on Amazon, with a sci fi adventure set for the end of 2024.